decorative image for blog on using containers to improve php application security

 Why Use Containers to Improve PHP Application Security?

-By definition, container security is the process of implementing security tools and processes to provide strong information security for any container-based system or workload — including the container image, the running container, and all the steps required to create that image and get it running somewhere.
+By definition, container security is the process of implementing security tools and processes to provide strong information security for any container-based system or workload — including container images, running containers, and all the steps required to create that image and get it running somewhere.

-It’s also important to note that while containerizing can improve PHP application security, DevOps operators must develop expertise regarding security best practices for the technologies they plan on using (e.g. Docker, Kubernetes, etc.), otherwise they can introduce new risks to their application(s).
+It’s also important to note that while utilizing PHP containers can improve PHP application security, DevOps operators must develop expertise regarding container security best practices for the technologies they plan on using (e.g. Docker, Kubernetes, etc.), otherwise they can introduce new risks to their application(s).

 Back to top